daansystems/vbsbeautifier/README.md

 Instructions:
 -------------
-It's all very straight forward.
-You can open any file that holds VBScript, or paste it into the editwindow, then click on the Beautify button and see what happens!
+This is the Perl source code of the beautifier.
+Run it from the commandline with parameters:

+Usage: vbsbeaut [options] [files]

+options:
+ -i         Use standard input (as text filter).
+ -s <val>   Uses spaces instead of tabs.
+ -u         Make keywords uppercase.
+ -l         Make keywords lowercase.
+ -n         Don\'t change keywords.
+ -d         Don\'t split Dim statements.

-IMPORTANT: Make sure the VBSCript code works before you try to beautify it.
+IMPORTANT: Make sure the VBScript code works before you try to beautify it.

 You can also use the commandline utility vbsbeaut.exe.